 Luther College, as part of a continuing commitment to faculty, students, and staff, provides certain telecommunications and computing equipment as well as access services.
 These facilities include telephony infrastructure, centralized servers for email, www, administrative applications, academic applications, and data; a fiber-based campus network backbone as well as associated network hardware and software which distribute network resources to academic, administrative, and residential buildings; desktop resources such as computers, printers, and software; as well as access to campus and global information resources.
 These resources are to be used for education, research, and administrative purposes related to the mission of the College, and consistent with appropriate codes of College conduct.
 It is expected that users of campus information technology resources will respect the priority of these purposes.

 As a member of the Luther community you are encouraged to use these resources.
 By using these resources, you agree to abide by all policies and procedures of the College.
 Luther College expects ethical and responsible behavior.
 You are expected to conduct yourself as is appropriate for any good citizen and you will not participate in any illegal activity, any for-profit commercial activity, or anything else that will negatively impact other users of Luther College information technology resources.

 Use of these resources is governed by and is subject to all applicable college policies.
-For student governance, see the Student Handbook for details of the Luther Code, specifically sections 6.3 Obstruction of Activities and/or Causing a Disturbance; 6.7 Vandalism; and 6.9 Use of College Owned Equipment or Facilities for Unlawful Purposes.
+For student governance, see the Student Handbook for details of the Luther Prescribed Conduct, specifically sections 6.3 Obstruction of Activities and/or Causing a Disturbance; 6.7 Vandalism; and 6.9 Use of College Owned Equipment or Facilities for Unlawful Purposes.
 Also in the Handbook under the heading Offenses Which Exploit Others, see specifically sections on Sexual Harassment, and Discriminatory or Harassing Conduct.